Fundraising efforts underway for Grand Haven catwalk

 GRAND HAVEN, MICH. - Leaders in Grand Haven say they need help to bring back a West Michigan icon.
 Fundraising efforts are underway for the city's catwalk.

+The city manager tells us they still need nearly $700,000 to bring back the catwalk this year.

+Monday, Jan .
+16, at the city council meeting, several measures were passed to move forward on the project.

-"This is not something we just love in Grand Haven, everybody loves coming around that bend and you get that look at Lake Michigan to see that pier sticking out with the catwalk on it, it feels like your home it feels like you have reached your beach your Lake Michigan, we all feel like its something we all own together," says Pat McGinnis the City Manager.
+"This is not something we just love in Grand Haven, everybody loves coming around that bend and you get that look at Lake Michigan to see that pier sticking out with the catwalk on it, it feels like your home it feels like you have reached your beach your Lake Michigan, we all feel like its something we all own together," said City Manager Pat McGinnis.

 (© 2017 WZZM)